Department of Computer Science

-- I am a proud BRAID Department Head.
+- I am also a proud BRAID Department Head.

-- You should study Computer Science, and I'm writing about it.
+- You should study Computer Science, and I wrote about it before it was trendy.
 Download and read Robert H. Sloan, "Why Computer Science?" (in a collection, written just before enrollments went from high to extraordinarily high).

 - Computer security, especially privacy, legal, and policy issues.

 - Application of computer science theory and algorithms to problems from artificial intelligence.
 Proud member of the UIC theory group.

 Robert H. Sloan and Richard Warner.
 The Privacy Fix: How to Preserve Privacy in the Onslaught of Surveillance.
 Cambridge University Press, Oct.
 2021.